pierstoyanov/prices_tracker/README.md

-## PricesTracker
+## Prices Tracker

 #### :page_facing_up: Description
-PricesTracker is a Python/Flask app for daily data scraping and delivery to Viber bot.
+Prices Tracker is a Python/Flask app for daily data scraping and delivery to Viber bot.

+---
 #### :computer: Technologies and Libraries Used

 - ***web framework***: flask